 Please note that prior to these two orders, Governor Newsom signed N-25-20, which addressed public meetings in paragraph 11.
 Although the language is similar, paragraph 3 of N-29-20 withdraws and supersedes the language in the previous order.

-Are local educational agencies (LEAs) required to hold ELAC and DELAC meetings during the COVID-19 physical school closures?
+Are LEAs required to hold ELAC and DELAC meetings during the COVID-19 physical school closures?

 Yes.
 LEAs should hold ELAC and DELAC meetings if the legally required tasks have not yet been completed for the 2019–20 school year.
 The ELAC and DELAC required tasks can be found on the California Department of Education (CDE) English Learner Advisory Committee web page and on the CDE District English Learner Advisory Committee web page.
 While ELAC and DELAC meetings are public meetings, only elected ELAC representatives and officially designated DELAC representatives from each school are required to participate in order to meet the required tasks.

 May ELAC and DELAC meetings be held virtually?

 Yes.
 Meetings may be conducted remotely (e.g. landline phone) or via any virtual platform accessible on participants’ mobile phones, tablets, and/or computers.
 This includes social networking platforms, which may be more accessible than virtual meeting technology for some parents.
 Information and assistance on obtaining internet access for parents can be found on the CDE Getting Internet Access: Available Plans web page.

 Evidence of meetings and attendees may be in the form of a recorded audio/video file of the meeting itself, recording the names of participants from verbal roll call in meeting minutes, or a screenshot, a printout of participants signed in to the meeting platform, or a combination of these formats.